I provide freelance book cover design for Princeton University Press on an ongoing basis.

-I provide freelance book cover design for the British Library on an ongoing basis.
+I provide freelance book cover and interior design for the British Library on an ongoing basis.

-I provide freelance book cover design for I. B. Tauris on an ongoing basis.
+I provide freelance book cover and interior design for the British Library on an ongoing basis.

-I provide freelance cover design for UMN Press on an ongoing basis.
+I provide freelance book cover and interior design for UMN Press on an ongoing basis.

 I provide freelance book cover design for UTP on an ongoing basis.

-I provide freelance book cover design for MQUP on an ongoing basis.
+I provide freelance book cover and interior design for MQUP on an ongoing basis.

 Designed covers and interiors for several textbooks.